laas2004/it2/main-app/sign-to-text/asl_gesture_recognition/README.md

 - Press 'c' to clear sentence
 - Press 'q' to quit

+## Start the real-time text translation:

+-Enter the text in the dialog box
+-Make sure the text is present in the dataset

+## Start the real-time bidirectional sign translation:

+-Select a language you know
+-Select a language you want the translation in
+-Start gesturing in the sign language you know
+-Wait for a littlw while for the translated output to be displayed.

 ## Project Structure

-- `main.py` - Main application with GUI
+- `app.py` - Main application with GUI
 - `gesture_recognition.py` - Core recognition logic
-- `data_collection.py` - Data collection utility
+- `collect_data.py` - Data collection utility
-- `model_training.py` - Model training script
+- `train_model.py` - Model training script
 - `requirements.txt` - Dependencies
 - `data/` - Directory for training data
 - `models/` - Directory for trained models